 So then people can really say anything they want to on TV and in public as long as they choose the right words to use.
 Obscene gestures can also be disguised.
 On “Motive” the lead actor has a penchant for “flipping the bird” to people who piss her off.
 But instead of her showing us doing it, she covers her hand with something and asks, “Guess how many fingers I am holding up?”
 We are supposed to assume just the middle one.

 For equal time, men seem to have a problem with “male itch.”
 They, therefore, must be referring to the scrotum, which is exclusively male, or some kind of “crotch rot.”
 The area around and on our balls is more likely to itch than our dick.
+So there is a product for that particular problem.
 The Vagisil people also promote a euphemistic product for women which they tout as an “Intimate Moisturizer.”
 I think that is so silly.
 Why must they be so vague and mysterious?
 Just call it what it is.
 “Uh, excuse me.
 I need some Intimate Moisturizer, please.
 I can‘t seem to find it.”
 “Hey, Joe, do we have any more of that Pussy Lube in stock?!”

 [Related article: Political Correctness]